Nursery Cryme: "The Musical Box"

 The guitar solos originated from Barnard's brief tenure in Genesis.
 Hackett modified sections that Phillips and Barnard had written while adding his own arrangements to the song.
 He realised that neither member had made a sound that resembled an actual musical box, so he took the opportunity to record a guitar lick that is heard before the lyric "Here it comes again".
-Gabriel, a big fan of The Who at the time, pushed for Rutherford to come up with a "ballsy, attacking" section in a similar style to their guitarist Pete Townshend.
+Gabriel, a big fan of The Who at the time, pushed for Rutherford to come up with "an arm waving, ballsy attacking" section in a similar style to their guitarist Pete Townshend.
 Gabriel incorporated themes of violence and sex into the lyrics.
 Collins was inspired to play a rolling drum part during the middle section from hearing "The Weaver's Answer" by Family, and put it to the rhythm.
-"All of a sudden", speaking about "The Musical Box" at this point, "It's 'wahey we're off!'".
+Banks wrote the chord sequence for the final section of the song.
+Despite all these additions, Genesis biographer Mario Giammetti reckoned that the original composition written by Rutherford and Phillips in September 1969 amounted to "a good two thirds of this track".

 The song became a live favourite during Gabriel's tenure with the band.
 He first decided on the idea of wearing costumes at a gig in the National Stadium, Dublin in September 1972, leaving during the instrumental break and re-appearing at the conclusion wearing his wife's red dress and a fox's head.
 Later, he would wear an "old man" mask for the song's ending, acting out the part of the aged Henry.